IvyZX/flax/docs/guides/use_checkpointing.md

 ```

 <!-- #region id="VKJrfSyLXGrc" -->
-Alternatively you could load the checkpoint with the legacy Flax checkpointing utilities.
+### With the legacy API

-Note that With the migration to Orbax in progress, `restore_checkpoint` can automatically identify whether a checkpoint is saved in the legacy Flax format or with an Orbax backend, and restore the pytree correctly.
+Note that with the migration to Orbax in progress, `flax.training.checkpointing.restore_checkpoint` can automatically identify whether a checkpoint is saved in the legacy Flax format or with an Orbax backend, and restore the pytree correctly.
 Therefore, adding `flax.config.update('flax_use_orbax_checkpointing', True)` won't hurt your ability to restore old checkpoints.

+Here's how to restore checkpoints using the legacy API:
 <!-- #endregion -->

 ```python id="150b20a0" outputId="85ffceca-f38d-46b8-e567-d9d38b7885f9"